Using military records In my research

 I began my research by joining Genes Connected (now Genes Reunited), made contact with and shared information with a number who are connected to my family in some way or another and many who are not related at all.
 I became a regular user of the boards, particularly the Research Board, where I was able to help some and take up the assistance of others in order to move further forward (or should that be backwards) in my searches for new information.
 I soon noticed that people were gathering for meets and some of these were to records offices and other places that held important historical records.

-It was not long before I joined a group of fellow researchers who, once in a while, visited Kew - home of the National Archives (formerly the Public Records Office).
+It was not long before I joined a group of fellow researchers who, once in a while, visited Kew – home of the National Archives (formerly the Public Records Office).
 Here you can find a wealth of information.
 See The National Archives of the United Kingdom for more information.
 I have been successful in finding service records of a relative who served both in the Boer War and WW1; medal cards detailing which medals were awarded to WW1 soldiers and when; details of where soldiers who died in wars fought and where their names are listed on various memorials.
-I also found records of a relative who served in the Metropolitan Police and another who was a convict and was sent to Australia back in 1820.
+I also found records of a relative who served in the Metropolitan Police and another who was a convict and was sent to Australia back i

 The first records I found were the service records for a great grandfather who served in the Boer War and then went on to serve again in WW1.